-Shane Doyle, B.A., MBA - President, Chief Executive Officer and Director management firm.
+Shane Doyle, B.A., MBA - President, Chief Executive Officer and Director

+Mr. Doyle is a Managing Partner and a director of Maple Leaf Short Duration Holdings Ltd., a Promoter and the parent company of the General Partner.
+Prior to joining Fairway Energy, Mr. Doyle was, from September 2004 to October 2006 the Regional Director for SEI Investments Canada Company ("SEI"), an institutional investment management firm.
 Mr. Doyle's responsibilities at SEI included business development and client relationship management with institutional investors.
 Prior to SEI, Mr. Doyle was from January 2004, to August 2004 Director of Sales and Marketing at Trez Capital Corporation, a mortgage investment company.
 Mr. Doyle's responsibilities at Trez Capital Corporation included corporate finance advisory and business development services.
 Prior to Trez Capital Corporation, Mr. Doyle was, from March 2001 to December 2003 a Director of Sales for Qwest Energy Corporation.
-Prior to joining Qwest Energy Corporation Mr. Doyle was, from March 2001, Director of Operations RBC Financial Group.
+Prior to joining Qwest Energy Corporation Mr. Doyle was, from March 2000 to February 2001, Director of Operations RBC Financial Group.
 Mr. Doyle's responsibilities at RBC Financial Group included business development, relationship management and territorial oversight.
 Prior to joining RBC Financial Group, Mr. Doyle was, from January 1997 to February 2000, Regional Sales Manager for Western Canada for UnumProvident Corporation.
 Mr. Doyle's responsibilities at UnumProvident Corporation included managing a sales force of 16 employees throughout western Canada and managing all office operations.